Khara-Khoto: Name

-Khara-Khoto is known by many names, including 黑城 Hēichéng "black city", Tangut: /*zjɨ̱r²-nja̱¹/ "black water" (transcribed into Chinese as 亦集乃 Yijinai), Modern Mongolian Khar khot (Middle Mongol language: Khara Khoto, "black city") and to Chinese as Heishui City (黑水城 Hēishuǐchéng, "black water city").
+Khara-Khoto is known by many names, including 黑城 Hēichéng "black castle(city)", Tangut: /*zjɨ̱r²-nja̱¹/ "black water" (transcribed into Chinese as 亦集乃 Yijinai), Modern Mongolian Khar khot (Middle Mongol language: Khara Khoto, 'black city') and to Chinese as Heishui City (黑水城 Hēishuǐchéng, 'black water city').

 History

 The city was founded in 1032 and became a thriving centre of Western Xia trade in the 11th century.
 There are remains of 30 ft-high ramparts and 12 ft-thick outer walls.
 The outer walls ran for some 421 m east-west by 374 m north-south.

 The walled fortress was first taken by Genghis Khan in 1226, but—contrary to a widely circulated misunderstanding—the city continued to flourish under Mongol rule.
 During Kublai Khan's time, the city was expanded, reaching a size three times larger than during the Western Xia dynasty.
 The Northern Yuan dynasty under Toghon Temür concentrated its preparation for the reconquest of the Central Plain at Khara-Khoto.
 The city was located on the crossroads connecting Karakorum, Shangdu and Kumul.

 In The Travels of Marco Polo, Marco Polo describes a visit to a city called Etzina or Edzina, which has been identified with Khara-Khoto.

 According to a legend of the local Torghut population, in 1372 a Mongol military general named Khara Bator was surrounded with his troops by the armies of the Ming dynasty.
 Diverting the Ejin River, the city's water source that flowed just outside the fortress, the Ming dynasty denied Khara-Khoto water for its gardens and wells.
 As time passed and Khara Bator realised his fate, he murdered his family and then himself.
 After his suicide, Khara Bator's soldiers waited within the fortress until Ming troops finally attacked and killed the remaining inhabitants.
 Another version of the legend holds that Khara Bator made a breach in the northwestern corner of the city wall and escaped through it.
 The remains of the city have a breach through which a rider can pass.

 The defeat of the Mongols at Khara-Khoto is described in the Ming dynasty annals: "In the fifth year of Hungu (1372), General Feng Sheng and his army reached Edzina.
 The town's defender Buyan'temur surrendered, and Chinese troops reached the mountains of Bojiashan.
 The ruler of Yuan, Gyardzhipan', fled.
 His minister... and 27 others were captured, together with ten or more thousand head of horses and cattle."
-After the defeat, and also possibly due to real water shortage, the city was abandoned and left in ruins.
+After the defeat, and also possibly due to a water shortage, the city was abandoned and left in ruins.
 Its exceedingly remote location preserved it from looters.